csariyildiz/csariyildiz.github.io/_posts/2023-07-10-powershell-remoting-with-winrm.md

 winrm quickconfig -transport:https
 ```

-This command is similar to the previous one, but it specifically configures WinRM to use the HTTPS transport instead of HTTP.
+This command is specifically configures WinRM to use the HTTPS transport instead of HTTP.
 This is a more secure option for production environments or scenarios where data needs to be encrypted during transmission.
 When using HTTPS, the default port used is 5986.

 ### Check WinRM settings